akshay-jedhe/cloud-build-code/README.md

-Building the cloud build using build config file gcloud builds submit --config=./cloudbuild.yml .
+filtering the build results using tags in config file gcloud builds list --filter "tags='st'"
-Adding the .gcloudignore which acts same as .dockerignore.